sps08/LivongoTest/README.md

 3. mvn clean test -DsuiteXmlFile=testng.xml

-Framework will generate the Extent report with Screenshots.
+Extent report will be generated with Screenshots.